neopentane7/ResearchGPT/README.md

 ## Overview

 This repository documents an AI Research Agent built and deployed on **IBM watsonx.ai**.
-The agent is powered by the **llama-3-3-70b-instruct** foundation model and uses a sophisticated LangGraph with a ReAct reasoning architecture.
+The agent is powered by the **mistral-large** foundation model and uses a sophisticated LangGraph with a ReAct reasoning architecture.
 It is designed to provide highly accurate, structured, and comprehensive responses to complex research inquiries.

 ## Core Capabilities